serenorg/serendb/compute/README.md

 	Configuration files included in /etc in the compute image

 patches/
-	Some extensions need to be patched to work with Neon.
+	Some extensions need to be patched to work with SerenDB.
 This directory contains such patches.
 They are applied to the extension sources in compute-node.Dockerfile

-In addition to these, postgres itself, the neon postgres extension, and compute_ctl are built and copied into the compute image by compute-node.Dockerfile.
+In addition to these, postgres itself, the serendb postgres extension, and compute_ctl are built and copied into the compute image by compute-node.Dockerfile.